crodier/packet-router/README.md

 ### Conclusions

-The main conclusion is most java systems should be using Agrona for concurrent queue operations.
+Most java systems should be using [Agrona collections](https://github.com/real-logic/agrona) for concurrent queue operations.

-[Agrona SPSC](https://github.com/real-logic/agrona) can run more than 10x the speed of the Java Concurent Queues.
+Agrona SPSC runs more than 10x the speed of the Java Concurrent Queues for typical queue uses.

 A broader conclusion can be drawn regarding modern CPU architecture.